Methasit-Pun/Innojam-beta/README.md

 ---

-# InnoJam - Where Innovation Meets Creativity (Planning Phase)
+# InnoJam - Where Innovation Meets Creativity (Building Phase)

 **InnoJam** is an EdTech platform designed to help students, innovators, and creators kickstart their projects with ease.
 By combining AI-driven guidance with an innovative approach to idea generation, InnoJam provides students with personalized project suggestions based on their interests and professor-assigned topics, fostering creativity and innovation within academic settings.